kks32/phd-thesis-template/README.md

     timestamp and custom text.
 Position of the text can also be modified.

 *   `lineno`: Enables pagewise line numbering on the outer edge.
 You can switch-off line numbering by specifying `nolineno` in the options.
+*   `flushleft`: The University recommends using ragged right or flush left alignment for texts.
+The reason behind this is left justifying a text may exclude a certain readers.
+Dyslexic people find it hard to read justified text.
+You can enable `raggedright` option in the document class by passing `flushleft` argument.
+Default is flush left and right.

+### Title page

+The front page (title page) resizes to fit your title length.
+You can modify the options in `thesis-info.tex`.

+* `\subtitle` (optional): Adds a subtitle to your thesis.

+* `\college` (optional): This option adds the name of your college on the bottom left.

+If `\college` is defined, the bottom of the title page will look like this:

+        King's College 			   			                                            2014

+If `\college` is undefined or blank, the `degreedate` will be centered.

+                                                2014
 ### Abstract separate

 *  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
 This can be generated using `abstract` option in the document class.
 Ignore subsequent warnings about skipping sections (if any).